YOU WON’T EVER NEED TO KNOW CPR BECAUSE YOU’RE NOT IN THE MEDICAL FIELD, RIGHT? Wrong.

-Not only is CPR certification the responsible choice, but its also often the required choice.
-Employers, even in the non-medical fields are cracking down on employee safety and are beginning to see the crucial importance of this life-saving knowledge.
+Not only is CPR certification the responsible choice, but it’s also often the required choice.
+Employers, even in the non-medical fields are cracking down on employee safety and are beginning to see the crucial importance of this life-saving knowledge

-Its hard to imagine having to use CPR on a victim of cardiac arrest, but the reality of the prevalence of sudden cardiac arrest in America is shocking; more than 350,000 people in the United States experience cardiac arrest every year.
+It’s hard to imagine having to use CPR on a victim of cardiac arrest, but the reality of the prevalence of sudden cardiac arrest in America is shocking; more than 350,000 people in the United States experience cardiac arrest every year.

-20 Non-Medical Careers with
+20 Non-Medical Careers where CPR Certification is Helpful

 2. Coaches and Athletic Trainers

-From volunteering abroad to simply volunteering at a local food bank, volunteering often involves physical activities that can be strenuous on the human body such as heavy lifting, poor weather conditions or long hours without sitting.
+From volunteering abroad to simply volunteering at a local food bank, volunteering often involves physical activities that can be strenuous on the human body such as heavy lifting, poor weather conditions, or long hours without sitting.
 Volunteers are often asked to complete up-to-date CPR certification by coordinators because of the higher-risk environment.